 - STO (State Thespian Officers) Leadership- Applicants must register online prior to the conference, complete the application form, submit a video as stated in the application, and attend the STO leadership workshop.
 State Thespian Officers hold required monthly meetings and attend the national conference in June.
 APPLICATION

 - Vendors- There will be a vendor who is selling State Festival gear.
 The same company that does all the WIAA state events will be on hand.
 Other vendors with make-up products and sundries will also be available.– Bring money

-- Sponsor Meeting- Attend the mandatory sponsor meeting each day.
-Learn about all the ways that you can be involved in Washington State Thespians and National Thespians (EdTA)!
-Treats will be provided.
+- Teacher/Troupe Director Lunch Meeting- Attend the Teacher/Troupe Director Lunch Meeting on Saturday of the festival.
+Washington Thespians will provide a brown bag lunch and you can learn about all the ways that you can be involved in Washington State Thespians and National Thespians (EdTA)!